joreilly/WordMasterKMP/README.md

 ### Remaining work includes

-- check if overall word is valid and show indication in UI if not
+- check if overall word is valid and show indication in UI if not (ideally with animations!)
+- better keyboard navigation
 - share Compose code between Android and Desktop
 - indicator in UI that correct guess entered (other than all letters being green)